uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 };
 ```

-As usual, you don't need to manually specify object types.
+Here too, you don't need to manually specify object types.
 In this example, `task` will be inferred to have the type `{ id: number; title: string; description: string }`:

 ```ts